poanetwork/token-wizard/README.md

 If a fix pushed without approvers it should have "Emergency" in title, e.g., "Emergency: (Fix) price of 1 token in wei > 18 decimals"

-### Notable Contributors

-Brought to you by [Oracles Network](https://oracles.org/team) team.

-We appreciate contributors from the community:

-- Jeff Christian
-- Roman Storm
-- Stephen Arsenault

 ## Disclaimer

 The software is in Beta stage.